May 1st – 2nd

 “Mercury Forecast Mesa 33 degrees, Edmonton 12 degrees Calgary 9 degrees”

-With Jackie’s , Jessica’s and Penny’s help we got it done.
+With Jackie’s , Jessica’s and Penny’s help we got our days work done.
 AGAIN it was extremely difficult working with warped boards.
-I cut the jamb down to 4 9/16 out of a 1 x 6 and trying to keep a straight cut was impossible and this on a table saw.
+I cut the jamb down to 4 9/16 out of a 1 x 6 and trying to keep a straight cut was impossible and this was on a table saw.
 To get everything flush was a monumental task but with the girls help I am satisfied and caulking can cover a plethora of adjustments.

 A few more trim boards, install of glass and a one door unit and then the roof and we are done except for the interior and a few exterior “fancy” things.